engrmahabub/wee/syntax/composite.md

 * Anonymous range expression [n..m] is of Integer
 * Range can apply only to discrete types (A,B,Z,N)
 * Control variable can be declared in range using "∈"
-* To check value in range use operator "in"
+* To check value is in range use operator "∈"

 ## Collection generators